- About Us

 Senior Vice President, Quality H. Lester Reed, MD, first came to MultiCare Health System in 2001 as Associate Medical Director of the MultiCare Medical Group, where he eventually became Medical Director.
 He left MultiCare in 2004 to become a Clinical Director for a public health agency in New Zealand and returned to MultiCare in 2005.
 Dr. Reed was promoted to Vice President of Medical Affairs, for Acute Care, in 2007 and to senior Vice President for Quality in 2010.
 He received his medical degree from the University of Kentucky and completed his internal medicine residency and an endocrinology and metabolism fellowship at the National Naval Medical Center in Bethesda, Maryland.
 He has published over 35 peer-reviewed manuscripts and is a teacher and practitioner.
 He has held positions with Walter Reed Army Medical Center and Madigan Army Medical Center.
 He has served as the U.S. representative to the Scientific Committee for Antarctic Research, is a current registrant of the Medical Council of New Zealand, a Fellow of the American College of Physicians and is a Clinical Associate Professor of Medicine at the University of Washington.
 Dr. Reed has presented nationally for the American College of Healthcare Executives, served as the Co-Chair of the Tacoma-Pierce County Tier 3 Pandemic Flu Response Task Force and a Board Member for Pierce County Project Access.

-Senior Vice President of Clinical Support & Integration, Katherine Smith, RN, first came to MultiCare in 1977 as a staff nurse in the Intensive Care Unit.
+Senior Vice President, Clinical Support & Integration, Katherine Smith, RN, first came to MultiCare in 1977 as a staff nurse in the Intensive Care Unit.
 She holds a Bachelor in Nursing from Pacific Lutheran University, as well as an MBA from City University where she graduated with both the President’s Scholar and Meritorious Scholastic Achievement awards.
 Before joining Tacoma General Hospital, she worked at North Carolina Baptist Hospital for her nursing diploma and in the Intensive Care Unit at Wake Medical Center in Raleigh, North Carolina.
 Kathy has been promoted to multiple levels of leadership at MultiCare since 1977, including Nurse Manager positions in Critical Care, Director, Clinical and Management Support, Administrator, Clinical Finance, Vice President of Careline Development, and Senior Vice President Clinical Operations.
 In addition to her current position, Kathy is one of the executive sponsors for MultiCare’s implementation of MultiCare Connect, the organization’s electronic health record that won the 2009 HIMSS Davies Award for Excellence.
 In 2009, Kathy was awarded the annual award for Authentic Leadership by the Northwest Organization of Nurse Executives.
 Kathy is a member of the finance committee for the Hilltop Artists organization in Tacoma.

 President, West Pierce Region, Shelly Mullin, RN, MHA, began her career in 1986 as an RN in the Tacoma General Hospital Emergency Department after she graduated with a Bachelor of Science in Nursing from Pacific Lutheran University.
 Mullin is responsible for patient care and services in Gig Harbor and Tacoma, including Tacoma General Hospital, Allenmore Hospital and Mary Bridge Children’s Hospital, as well as MultiCare’s system-wide Environment of Care and Supply Chain.
 Mullin worked 13 years in the Emergency Department and eventually became the Clinical Director.
 In 1999, she earned a Masters Degree in Hospital and Healthcare Administration from the University of Washington, and in 2008 she completed the Nurse Executive Program with the Wharton School of Business in Pennsylvania.
-Mullin has previously served as Vice President and Administrator of Tacoma General Hospital and as Administrative Director of MultiCare Surgical Services.
-Mullin is a member of the Emergency Nurses Association, Northwest Organization for Nurse Executives, Tacoma Trauma Trust Board of Directors, and American Leadership Forum.
+Shelly has previously served as Vice President and Administrator of Tacoma General Hospital and as Administrative Director of MultiCare Surgical Services.
+She is a member of the Emergency Nurses Association, Northwest Organization for Nurse Executives, Tacoma Trauma Trust Board of Directors, and American Leadership Forum.
 She is MultiCare’s operational leader and Board of Director member for the Carol Milgard Breast Center.

 President, East Pierce Region, Glenn Kasman joined Good Samaritan in 1998 and was named President in April 2011.
 Glenn has served many roles at Good Samaritan, including Vice President of Professional Services and Business Development, Vice President of Strategic Development, Administrator of Good Samaritan Surgery Center, Director of Physical Medicine and Rehabilitation, and other positions.
 His portfolio has included hospital, clinic, physician, and health system operations as well as strategic planning and transactions.
 He began his career as a physical therapist and has co-authored three textbooks on kinesiological surface electromyography as well as presented extensively in national and international settings.
 Glenn has played a key role in Good Samaritan’s transformation into a regional medical center and is committed to serving the East Pierce community.
 He has a Master in Behavioral Neuroscience from Northwestern University as well as undergraduate degrees in psychobiology and physical therapy.
 Glenn is a fellow of the American College of Healthcare Executives and has completed a certificate program in Managing HealthCare Delivery from the Harvard Business School.